The Best Japanese Restaurants in London

 King crab at KOYN, Mayfair

 Samyukta Nair is a key player on the Mayfair restaurant scene, having created some of the neighbourhood’s most popular hotspots – from Jamavar to MiMi Mei Fair.
-But her latest opening is arguably the best yet.
-Launched in September 2022 on Grosvenor St is KOYN, a Japanese restaurant with chic interiors and a stellar food and drink offering spearheaded by ex-Nobu chef Rhys Cattermoul.
+She’s also the name behind KOYN on Grosvenor St, a Japanese restaurant with chic interiors and a stellar food and drink offering spearheaded by ex-Nobu chef Rhys Cattermoul.
 The concept was inspired by Mount Fuji, and its dual nature – both its calm slopes and its fiery centre.
 Housed in the former US embassy, the restaurant is split into two distinct areas.
 Upstairs there’s MIDORI, a calm space which channels Japanese zen gardens with iridescent oyster shell walls and blue banquette seating, plus a marble sushi bar.
-Head down the staircase for a mood change at MAGMA, a subterranean space reflecting the volcanic insides of Mount Fuji, complete with a fiery robata grill, black oak ceilings, terracotta walls and burnt orange leather stools.
+Head down the staircase for a mood change at KOYN Thai, a new restaurant that celebrates the flavours of Thailand, opened just this month.

 38 Grosvenor St, London W1K 4QA; koynrestaurants.com